IndieMasco/TechEdWeek6Assignment/READme.md

 # Wireframe

 For this assignment, we've been asked to build an image gallery again, but this time with React.
 Because of that, my initial wireframe is quite simple—it’s the same design I used last time.
-I may end up changing it, though, as I work on the project.
+I may end up changing it, as I work on the project.
 I'm still a bit unsure about a couple of the ideas I've sketched out and hope to have a clearer vision soon.

 The overall design changed a little as I was putting it all together.
 I didn't like how the images were so big on the page; it just didn't look very pleasing to the eye to me, so I made the images smaller.
-They are still big enough to be the main focus of the gallery, though.
+They are still big enough to be the main focus of the gallery.

-I've added images of what it actually looks like on desktop and mobile in my `images` folder (`DeskTop.png` , `Mobile.png`) so you can see what little changes I have made.
-There are still a couple of bits I want to play around with in CSS just to help finish off the styling.

 <div align="center">
 Wireframe